Saturday, April 28, 2012

 Pete, owner of the pizza store, decides that no women employees will be delivering pizzas and as a result, the store schedule is reworked.
 For Drew who relies on the shifts at the pizza place for his income, this is a disaster.
 Gabie steps in and agrees to let him use her car to deliver pizzas.
 It is this action that will have positive ramifications later on.

-My one major complaint about this book is how the police seem to ignore the fact that the perpetrator had initially targeted Gabie, and in the end conclude that Kayla, after 13 days, is dead.
+There are significant holes in the story-telling though: the police seem to ignore the fact that the perpetrator had initially targeted Gabie, and in the end conclude that Kayla, after 13 days, is dead.
 In real life, this simply wouldn't happen.
-With only circumstantial evidence, most of it quite weak, and no body, the police somehow arrive at this conclusion, and before we know it, Kayla's family is having a funeral service.
-This was unrealistic, unbelievable, and wasn't necessary to the novel's storyline.
+With only circumstantial evidence, most of it quite weak, and no body, the police somehow arrive at this conclusion, resulting in Kayla's family having a funeral service.
+Most family's wouldn't give up this easily and if they found the police efforts lacking, would be working hard to find their own leads.
+So this aspect of the novel was unrealistic, unbelievable, and wasn't necessary to the novel's storyline.

 Book Details: